zueducator

 Narrative research

-Narrative research deals with a person's life story, how a person views the world, autobiography, and a real story or a literary story.
+Narrative research deals with a person's life story, how a person views the world, autobiography, and real or literary stories.

 Expost facto research